syednoorulhassan001/syednoorulhassan001/README.md

 I'm a Full-Stack Developer building applications with React, FastAPI, and PostgreSQL (and MERN) — integrating AI capabilities from API-powered features to RAG pipelines and intelligent agents.

-I share what I build and learn — practical full-stack + AI dev content, posted weekly on LinkedIn.
+I share what I build every week — new commits and projects here on GitHub, with progress recaps and demos posted on LinkedIn.

 ---